taoplusplus/botw-resources/README.md

 # Highlighted Resources
-*Comprehensive and/or useful guides that apply to multiple categories.*
+*Comprehensive and/or useful guides that apply to multiple categories.
+Highly regarded or often recommended.*

 - Shield clips
 *apply skew to clip through walls*